GeoTecINIT/awarns-framework/packages/battery/README.md

 ## Usage

-After installing and setting up this plugin, you'll have access to a task that allows to acquire the current phone's battery level and the battery level record that it will output on demand.
+After installing and setting up this plugin, you'll have access to a task that allows to acquire the current phone's battery level and the [BatteryLevel](#batterylevel) record that it will output on demand.

 ### Tasks